TallDave67/flight_sim_3p_02/README.md

-# Flight Simulation for 3rd Person: Number 01
+# Flight Simulation for 3rd Person: Number 02

 [Code inspired by this Udemy Course](https://www.udemy.com/course/graphics-with-modern-opengl/)

 ## Topic

-The scene is of an x-wing fighter flying over a desert landscape in space and making a u-turn around a rotating satellite.
-Two spotlights rotate and illuminate the entire scene.
+The scene is an improvement on the #1 scene in a few specific ways:

+* the x-wing fighter flies along a closed curve and the turns are smooth
+* the ground has been replaced by a spherical moon
+* the spotlights now reside inside the rotating satellite
+* 2 pointlights have been distributed to the x-wing fighter and the third one to the satellite

 This scene repeats indefinitely.
 So there is plenty of time to explore it by moving the camera using the following keys: